 Pumpkin… it’s all the rage right now.
 And for good reason!
 It’s fall and that means it’s time to eat pumpkin.
 My all time favorite pumpkin dish is good ole’ pumpkin pie.
 Traditional pumpkin pie can be rather unhealthy so my recent mission was to find a healthy alternative.
 My Easy Pumpkin Hand Puffs are the perfect guilt free dessert for pumpkin season.
 These puffy, delicious babies are SUPER easy to make and low fat.
 This is a Weight Watcher friendly recipe and each puff is 6 SmartPoints.

-One Sunday I had a mission and decided to make my own puree.
 To make pumpkin puree, cut the pumpkin top off, scoop out all the seeds, slice the pumpkin into four pieces, then roast the pumpkin in the oven for 45 minutes.
 Once the pumpkin is roasted, gently peel off the outside and dump the inside into a food processor and puree.
-Sounds kinda easy right?
-The hardest part is getting all those seeds out!
-There are SO many!
-If you are feeling ambitious like me, I totally recommend making your own puree.
-It’s so much better and you can freeze the stuff!
-For step by step pictures, I used one of my favorite food bloggers help: The Pioneer Woman.
+For step by step pictures, I use one of my favorite food bloggers help: The Pioneer Woman.
 Here’s her post.
 She makes everything look easy!

 To make the pumpkin mixture, mix together pumpkin puree, pumpkin spice, sugar, vanilla, and brown sugar.
 Scoop about 2 teaspoons of the mix into the middle of each square.
 Brush the outside with egg wash, fold the square over to make a triangle, then press and seal the opening with a fork.
 Easy peasy!